tezos-commons/baseDAO/docs/specification.md

 - Sender MUST have unfrozen tokens equal to `voteAmount` or more (1 unfrozen token is needed for 1 vote).
 - Fails with `VOTING_INSUFFICIENT_BALANCE` if the unfrozen token balance of the SENDER is less than specified `vVoteAmount` .
-- Fails with `PROPOSAL_NOT_EXIST` if the proposal id is not associated with any ongoing proposals.
+- Fails with `PROPOSAL_NOT_EXIST` if the proposal key is not associated with any ongoing proposals.
-- Fails with `VOTING_PERIOD_OVER` if the proposal associated with the proposa id is already ended.
+- Fails with `VOTING_PERIOD_OVER` if the proposal associated with the proposal key is already ended.
 - Fails with `MAX_VOTES_REACHED` if the amount of votes of the associated proposal is already at the max value set by the configuration.
 - The sender's balance in frozen tokens is increased by `voteAmount` and in unfrozen tokens is decreased by `voteAmount`.
 - The entrypoint accepts a list of vote params.
 As a result, the sender can `vote` on multiple proposals (or the same proposal multiple time) in one entrypoint call.